cdown/chrisdown.name/source/_posts/2014-01-28-comments-on-the-new-stack-exchange-android-app.md

 ---
 layout: post
 title: Comments on the new Stack Exchange Android app
-excerpt: The new app is great, but it has some way to improve.
+description: The new app is great, but it has some way to improve.
 ---

 [Stack Exchange for Android just got released][seblog].
 It's awesome, albeit